fpereiro/ustack/readme.md

 ### [gotoB](https://github.com/fpereiro/gotob): a frontend framework (670 lines)

-Status: mostly stable & mostly complete.
+Status: mostly stable & complete.

 The ustack's frontend framework.
 After raging against frameworks for years, it was natural I'd have to write my own and promote it to unsuspecting devs.
 You're encouraged to suspect and question. `gotoB` exists because web applications (as opposed to web pages) store state and redraw the page without refreshes.
 This means that despite my former hopes, plain HTML/CSS generation (even on the browser) is not enough to create web applications.